The invisibility of endometriosis

 Society, Health and Gender, Madrid, Tuesday 9 February 2010, by Elena Duque

 Send by email Print version Save as PDF

 Madrid, 9 Feb (10).
 AmecoPress.
 They talked about women’s empowerment, economic and business objectives, and gender violence.
+With regards to business objectives, it would be more attainable with the help of https://www.paystubsnow.com/ expediting processes and documentations.
 But health took up very little space at the Beijing+15 Forum in Cadiz last week.
 MªAntonia Pacheco was there as a representative of ADAEC and tried to raise at different tables the need to address an issue that affects, according to the association, 14 million women in the European Union: the disease of endometriosis, whose effects and lack of knowledge lead to discrimination against those who suffer from it.

 The ADAEC (Association of Women Affected by Endometriosis of Cadiz) already knew what was going to happen at the Forum, and were prepared.
 Pacheco had the questions in his head.
 And at the first opportunity, he asked them.
 “Can you tell me what measures you have planned in relation to endometriosis?
 As she says, nobody knew how to answer.
 Because this disease is the great unknown, precisely because it is not talked about.